 “The majority of owners want to provide the best care for their cats, and these results highlight an important relationship between our personalities and the wellbeing of our pets,” said Finka.
 “Further research is needed to investigate the causal nature of this relationship – and to look at if, and how, owner personalities are directly influencing their cat’s behaviour and welfare.”

-Although it’s been declared by the research team that further research is needed to make exact claims, it’s clear to see given this information that our cats do mirror our behaviors more often than not.
+It’s been declared by the research team that further research is needed to make exact claims.
+But it’s clear to see given this information that our cats do mirror our behaviors more often than not.

 Higher owner Neuroticism was associated with an increased likelihood of non-pedigree rather than pedigree cat ownership, a decreased likelihood of ad libitum access to the outdoors, cats being reported as having a ‘behavioural problem’, displaying more aggressive and anxious/fearful behavioural styles and more stress-related sickness behaviours, as well as having an ongoing medical condition and being overweight.